orchestron-orchestrator/sorespo/tutorial.md

 ```

-Operating the Tutorial
+## Operating the Tutorial

 The lab environment uses Makefiles to simplify perform a wide range of functions for the lab, including building, running and configuring the environment, and the execution of some common query and configuration tasks with Orchestron.

-First, build the neces
+First, build the necessary containers (WILL BE REMOVED)

 ```
 make build
 ```
-Then, start up the necessary containers:
+Then, start the containers:
 ```
 make -C test/quicklab-srl start
 # [ a lot of continerlab output ]
 ```
 Note: The lab can be shut down with `make -C test/quicklab-srl stop`

 Copy the Orchestron binary to the container: